sheunaluko/typescript_apis/README.md

 ### About
 This repository includes libraries for cryptogrophy, functional programming, graphing, financial/cryptocurrency analysis, and much more!

 The libaries will eventually be uploaded to npm.
-For now, to use the packages first clone this repository and then run `./bin/bundle_{node/web}` depending on which package you want to build.
+For now, to use the packages do the following:

 #### Web library
 For import into react project or other website.
+First clone this repository and then run `./bin/bundle_web`.
-In your project directory simply run `npm install /path/to/typescript_apis/builds/web`
+Then, in your project directory simply run:
+`npm install /path/to/typescript_apis/builds/web`

 #### Node library
 For import by node process.
+First clone this repository and then run `./bin/bundle_node`.
-In your project directory simply run `npm install /path/to/typescript_apis/builds/node`
+Then, in your project directory simply run:

-More explanation to come...
+`npm install /path/to/typescript_apis/builds/node`